Information for Current and Prospective Students for Graduate Studies in Religious Studies

 Register for Graduate Studies 9000 through Memorial’s “self-service” following receipt of official confirmation of acceptance.
 This step is also necessary to obtain a parking permit

-Also, please see Annette Sullivan, Departmental Administrative Assistant, before classes begin to ensure the department has your contact information and that all your paperwork is in order.
-Funding cannot begin until you see the Departmental Administrative Assistant to process your paperwork.
+Also, please see Ms. Sullivan before classes begin to ensure the department has your contact information and that all your paperwork is in order.
+Funding cannot begin until you see her to process your paperwork.

 The University Calendar lists all required graduate courses along with your program requirements.

 To register for your courses access Memorial’s online registration system Memorial Self-Service.

 Securing a supervisor is an important first step.
 Prospective students should seek to locate a supervisor with compatible research interests.
 Students are encouraged to contact potential supervisors prior to applying to the program.

 Financial assistance is paid to full-time graduate students in two forms: graduate assistantships and baseline support from the School of Graduate Studies.
 Some students have external scholarship monies.
 Graduate assistantships are awarded in units of (normally) 56 hours.
 Each unit requires four hours of work per week during the semester.

 Although these two forms of support come from different sources, students will be awarded support in a total "financial package" which will include one or both.
 Human Resources requires that all new employees, including graduate students, be set up for direct deposit of their pay.
 Cheque stubs are issued every second Thursday

 online through Memorial’s “self-service.”
 At the beginning of your program it is important to fill out your direct deposit form, which is submitted to Annette Sullivan.
 Arrangements for payroll deduction of tuition fees may be made through the Graduate Studies fellowships office, IIC 2012.
 You may also pay tuition in person at the Cashier's Office in A1023.